muratk3n/thirdwave/en/README.md

 ---

-It's sad cabbie is likely culturally Anatolian, but some ppl told him bunch of lies about who he is which he believed, and now gets bent all out of shape bcz of those lies.
+Sad.
+Cabbie is culturally Anatolian, but some ppl told him bunch of lies which he believed, and now gets bent all out of shape bcz of it.

 ---